Andrew Ross Sorkin: Too Big to Fail

 Sorkin's book on the Wall Street banking crisis, Too Big to Fail: The Inside Story of How Wall Street and Washington Fought to Save the Financial System—and Themselves, was published by Viking on October 20, 2009.
 It won the 2010 Gerald Loeb Award for best business book of the year, was on the shortlist for the 2010 Samuel Johnson Prize, shortlisted for the 2010 Financial Times and Goldman Sachs Business Book of the Year Award, and was on The New York Times Best Seller list (non-fiction hardcover and paperback) for six months.

 The book was adapted as a movie by HBO Films and premiered on HBO on May 23, 2011.
 The film was directed by Curtis Hanson and the screenplay was written by Peter Gould.
 The cast included William Hurt as Hank Paulson, the Treasury Secretary; Paul Giamatti as Ben Bernanke, the chairman of the Federal Reserve; Billy Crudup as Timothy Geithner, the then-president of the New York Federal Reserve Bank; James Woods as Richard Fuld, the CEO of Lehman Brothers; Edward Asner as Warren Buffett, the CEO of Berkshire Hathaway; Cynthia Nixon as Michele Davis, assistant secretary for public affairs at Treasury; Bill Pullman as Jamie Dimon, CEO of JPMorgan Chase; as well as Topher Grace as Jim Wilkinson, Chief of Staff to the Treasury Secretary.
 Sorkin was a co-producer of the film and had a cameo appearance as a reporter.

 Awards

 Sorkin shared the Gerald Loeb Award in 2005 for Deadline Writing and earned another for Business Book in 2010 for his book Too Big to Fail.
 He also won a Society of American Business Editors and Writers Award for breaking news in 2005 and again in 2006.
 In 2007, the World Economic Forum named him a Young Global Leader.
 Also in 2007, SiliconAlleyInsider.com named Sorkin one of New York's "most influential scribes".
 In 2008, Vanity Fair magazine named Sorkin as one of 40 new members of the "Next Establishment", and he appeared on the UJA Federation's 2013 list of 40 under 40 top "movers and shakers" in the Jewish community.
-He is a member of the Council on Foreign Relations.
+Sorkin is a member of the Council on Foreign Relations.

+In 2014, Sorkin received an honorary Doctor of Humane Letters degree from Marymount Manhattan College.

 In 2022, Sorkin won an Emmy Award for his New York Times interview with WeWork founder Adam Neumann.

+In 2026, Sorkin presented the commencement address at American University and received an honorary of Doctor of Humane Letters degree.